Teun/SnappetChallenge/NarrativePlan.md

 I had enough time to put a quick grid on the page with some minimal bootstrap styles to make it look less ugly.
 The grid is sorted by the overall average progress score, which is the average of all the subjects.
 The subjects displayed in the grid columns are not hardcoded, but reflect the data that was retrieved.
 It could get a bit crowded if there were a lot of subjects to display.

-I took some time to think about the problem, make some notes, and do some planning becore I began coding.
+I took some time to think about the problem, make some notes, and do some planning before I began coding.
 I estimate the coding part took about 3.5 hours, most of it spent on unit tests.
 I do value automated testing, so I feel that was a good use of time.
 I ended up being able to get the grid displaying on the page quickly and didn't encounter any errors.

 I was a little disappointed that I wasn't able to get as far as I had hoped.
 I was hoping to use Javascript for client-side sorting, but I didn't think I could spend any more time on it without going against the terms of the assignment.